dinoq/Garden-manager/README.md

 [ ] snap objects to other objects
 [ ] snap objects to grid
 [ ] show grid
+[ ] show FieldEditDialog default by click on plant (vs doubleclick/some "info button" click)

 [ ] Apply changes only on "save" button (actually saved automatically by change)
 __________________________________________________________